Everything carries me to you,

-The medina, an infinite warm colors maze of almost 20km, is Marrakesh’s heart.
-Walking around the crowded souqs you can see fish, chicken and sheep carcasses swing from hooks, while beautiful stray cats make their way around they alleys.
-A mixed odour of multicolored spices and delicious cooked food lead you through the endless crowded corridors, while motorbikes and bicycles rush with a sudden loud horn or bell to warn you for your life.
+The medina, an infinite warm color maze of almost 20km, is Marrakesh’s heart.
+Walking around the crowded souqs you can see fish, chicken, and sheep carcasses swing from hooks, while beautiful stray cats make their way around the alleys.
+A mixed odor of multicolored spices and delicious cooked food leads you through the endless crowded corridors, while motorbikes and bicycles rush with a sudden loud horn or bell to warn you for your life.

 The Djemaa El Fna Square

-In its craziness and frenetic mix for all the senses, Marrakech is definitely an important wedding destination, much sought after by many couples from occidental countries.
-It is undoubtedly a very beatiful place to get married or elope.
+In its craziness and frenetic mix for all the senses, Marrakech is an important wedding destination, much sought after by many couples from occidental countries.
+It is undoubtedly a very beautiful place to get married or elope.

 Wedding videography in Marrakech